Cheremshansky District: 20th Century

 The years of the October Revolution and the Civil War were difficult for the southeast of the Trans-Kama region.
 In 1918-1919, battles between the Bolsheviks and Kolchak's army took place in the Bugulminsky county (uyezd), and in 1921 famine broke out in the Volga region, from which a total of about 2 million people suffered.

 The administrative affiliation of Cheremshan and adjacent lands changed frequently.
 Until 1920, the village near the fortress was the center of the Upper Karmal volost of the Bugulminsky district of the Samara province, and from 1920 to 1930 it remained part of the Bugulminsky canton of the Tatar ASSR.
-The district was first formed under the name Pervomaisky on August 10, 1930.
-On March 26, 1959, part of the territory of the abolished Aktash district was annexed to the Pervomaisky district, but on January 4, 1963, as a result of consolidation efforts, the district was abolished and became part of the Oktyabrsky and Almetyevsky districts.
-It was reestablished under the name Cheremshansky on January 12, 1965.
+The district was first formed under the name Pervomaisky on 10 August 1930.
+On 26 March 1959, part of the territory of the abolished Aktash district was annexed to the Pervomaisky district, but on 4 January 1963, as a result of consolidation efforts, the district was abolished and became part of the Oktyabrsky and Almetyevsky districts.
+It was reestablished under the name Cheremshansky on 12 January 1965.